-The Proposed Action involves placement of large wood in streams, planting trees in the riparian corridor and around wetlands, and treatment of a planted alder forest (Davison Riparian Mitigation Site) along mainstem Prairie Creek.
-Control of invasive plants would occur in all phases of the project.
+The Proposed Action involves placement of large wood in streams, planting trees in the riparian corridor and around wetlands, and treatment of a planted alder forest (Davison Riparian Mitigation Site) along mainstem Prairie, Streelow, and May creeks.

 Large wood would be placed in Prairie, Streelow, and May Creek channels to restore instream fish habitat complexity.
 Large wood would create areas of lower velocity during higher flows, provide additional instream cover for fish, scour pools, and recruit wood floating downstream.
 Large wood placement would occur as wood becomes available throughout the life of the project.